cjkrolak/ThermostatSupervisor/README.md

 # ThermostatSupervisor:
 supervisor to detect and correct thermostat deviations<br/>

+# errata:
+1. code currently only supports Honeywell thermostat connected to MyTotalControl web site and 3m50 thermostat connected to local network.
+2. code only reliably runs with 3 minute poll time on Honeywell.
+3. a few other low frequency intermittent issues exist, refer to issues in github repo for details.

+## Build Information:

 # dependencies:
 pyhtcc (pip3 install pyhtcc)<br/>
 radiotherm repository (mhrivnak/radiotherm or pip3 install radiotherm)<br/>